otto-de-legacy/jsonhome/README.md

 Every kind of feedback - also negative - is appreciated.
 Even more appreciated are contributions to the code base.

+To contact us, please send an email to guido.steinacker@gmail.com

 ## Links and Documentation

+Have a look to the wiki pages.

 You can find information about json-home in the draft specification:
 Json-Home: http://tools.ietf.org/html/draft-nottingham-json-home-02